The First Congregational Church

 Wicca is a religion and a way of life based on the natural cycles of the Earth, and the natural cycles of human life.
 We celebrate the events of the natural cycles, such as full and new moons, equinoxes, and solstices, to attune ourselves to the Earth's rhythms.
 Being in tune with the Earth helps us to feel and rejoice in our physical and spiritual reality as part of the good Earth.
 Wicca is one of the few nature religions to have survived the spread of christianity.
 For hundreds of years, christianity and pagan ways coexisted; christianity spread mostly in the cities and paganism continued to flourish in the countryside.
 Then in the late middle ages the conflict between these two ways exploded into Witch hunts.
 Practice of the Old Ways was almost eradicated; much lore and history were lost.
 But the oral tradition persisted despite persecution.

 The Old Ways have survived, changed by time and local practices and the genius of those through whom they have come to us.
-And now at the turn of the twenty-first century, the Old Ways survive and change still.
-We have a vision of a new culture based on joy and trust, rejecting the fear and shame that permeate American culture.
+And now as we move into the twenty-first century, the Old Ways survive and change still.
+We have a vision of a new culture based on joy and love, rejecting the fear and shame that permeate every monotheist culture.
 We work to create this culture by changing ourselves, by living daily in a way that demonstrates acceptance of our bodies and our connections with the Earth.
+Each of us was created in love and beauty.
 We do not try to convert others, trusting them to find their own paths.
 But we love our path.
 We believe that the ancient pagan way of life is the natural spiritual path of all beings.

 A different culture